-Verbum Dei High School considers a variety of factors during the application process.
-Our application process allows us to get to know students in an effort to determine whether Verbum Dei High School is the best fit.
+Verbum Dei Jesuit High School considers a variety of factors during the application process.
+Our application process allows us to get to know students to determine whether Verbum Dei Jesuit High School is the best fit.
 The following characteristics are required of all prospective students:

-- Working class families – Verbum Dei High School is designed for students who desire a quality Catholic education but who could not otherwise afford one.
+- Working class families – Verbum Dei Jesuit High School is designed for students who desire a quality Catholic education.

-- The student must have an academic record that demonstrates achievement in junior high school.
+- The student must have an academic record that demonstrates achievement and growth in junior high school.

 - The student must be eligible to work in the United States.